eriksvedang/Hotrod/README.md

 }
 ```

-Just including sharing a header file that contains the definition of a global variable will *not* work.
-The dynamic library will get its own memory location for this variable (because of static linkage).
+Just including sharing a header file that contains the definition of a non-extern global variable will *not* work.
+The dynamic library will get its own memory location for this variable (because of default static linkage).

+Better solution: Declare each global variables as 'extern' in the header file and 'static' in the implementation file (of your normal source code).
+Now you can use these variables by including the header file in the stub function.
+Since the header contains an 'extern' declaration you don't need to add that in your file, just use the variable as normal.

+### Duplicated definitions
+Right now it's not possible to use the same name in two different HOTROD() invocations.
+If you want to call the same reloadable function in several places, just call it like a normal function except for in that one place.
+Please note that the code will only be reloaded when the line of the macro invocation is executed.

 ## Example
 Check out 'example.c' in this repository.